-$\succ$ Fillmore Central School will collaborate with the Cattaraugus Allegany BOCES to develop a two-day training that all mentors must compete.
+$\succ$ Fillmore Central School will collaborate with the Cattaraugus Allegany BOCES to offer professional learning for new mentors.
 The training will prepare mentors to support mentees using non-judgmental strategies.
-The training will outline the roles of the mentor, mentee, and administration, relationship building between mentor and mentee, and the importance of confidentiality in the mentor/mentee relationship.
-Mentor teacher trainings will be set up through out the school year to develop a pool of trained mentor teachers.
+The training will outline the roles of the mentor, mentee, and administration, as well as relationship building between mentor and mentee, and the importance of confidentiality in the mentor/mentee relationship.